louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 _The external environment_: The market conditions must support then entrepreneurs business, the competition must be scalable, or the niche must be differentiated enough to gain market share.

-####With reference to their advantages and disadvantages, describe __economic measures of innovation__?
-(20)

-* Measuring numbers of small businesses reflects the amount of replicative innovators that are in the economy - as defined by Schumpter.
-Egypt often comes out more entrepreneurial than America (Henrekson) when using this statistic.
-Henrekson also argued that self-made billionaires produces a much better measurement of entrepreneurial vigor in an economy.
-Small businesses are a sign of stagnation in the economy as no other jobs are available, successful businesses tend to destroy the smaller companies as they take up the market: I.e Walmart or Amazon.
-However this has implications.

-* Entrepreneurs tend to be highly educated, 45% of american self-made entrepreneurs have advanced degrees.
-This is different to how it was at the start of the 1900's with engineers like Henry Ford dropping out of school.
-The service economy is king.

-####What do you understand to be the _'S curve'_ in relation to the introduction of a new product or service?
-(5 marks) (2 occurrences)

-The 'S-curve' in relation to the release of a new product is the time taken for adoption from different categories of people and closely resembles and reflects the product lifecycle.

-The S curve is plotted in terms of adoption rate in the market (y axis) and time (x axis) and forms an S shape due to the slow adoption, followed by exponential growth, stagnation and eventually decline.

-In order of adoption, the 5 groups are:

-* Innovators
-* Early adopters
-* Early majority
-* Early minority
-* Laggards

-####How can the __'Theory of planned behaviour'__ be used to explain entrepreneurial behaviour?
-(20 marks)

-The theory of planned behaviour is a psychological tool that is used to predict the _likelihood that a person will partake in a specific act or behaviour_.
-The theory of planned behaviour is broken down into 6 main constructs that all determine someones behaviour.
-It should also be highlighted that a lot of the areas are to do with the entrepreneurs _perception_ of the situation, not just the actual situation itself.
-The theory however does not plan in different elements of behaviour intention such as mood, fear or past antecedent experience.

-_Attitude_ can affect an entrepreneurs behaviour, where the entrepreneur has a favourable evaluation of their behaviour of interest for instance, is the project a worthy cause?
-Will the entrepreneur earn enough money to live?
-Is it ethical (if the entrepreneur is likely to consider ethics).

-_Subjective Norms_ refer to the perceptions of those around the entrepreneur.
-It is likely that if an entrepeneur speaks to their parents, they will want to entrepreneur to be safe and stable and not take risks, however if the entrepreneur is in social groups where entrepreneurial risky behaviour is normal, they are likely to conduct these behaviours.

-_Social norms_ refers to the customary codes of behaviour within the society within which the entrepreneur resides.
-Different countries have different likelhihoods of entrepreneurial behaviour and this is related to the social norm of those societies.
-In some socities where it is customary for a woman to stay at home and do house work are less likely to participate in entrepreneurial behaviour.

-_Behavioural control_ refers to the perception that the entrepreneur has over the situation.
-Are they smart enough, do they have the right resources etc.

-####What do you understand to be the finance gap?
-(5 marks)

-Exists because _demand_ from small firms is greater than the willingness of financial institutions to supply finance at current market conditions (_rates of interest_).

 ####What barriers to __firm growth__ are often encountered by the entrepreneur (10 marks)

-// INCLUDE SOME QUOTE FROM GROWTH NOTES ABOUT FIRM GROWTH

 When assessing firms growth this can be done well through use of a PESTEL analysis to address the business positioning.